deus369/zoxel/readme.md

 I am happy with the progress that I have made so far on my voxel RPG development.
 However, I have decided to take a step back and prioritize reducing stress in 2023.
 This means that I will be working on the game a bit less and focusing on other commitments, such as art, music, and playing games.
 It's important for me to take care of myself and make sure that I am in a good place both mentally and physically.
 While I am passionate about game development, it's important for me to find a balance and make sure that I am taking care of myself as well.

 ### Poetic Musings

+Some poetry that helps guide my way in this dark world.

 > [[The Joy of Zoxel](documents/poems/poem_0.md)]